reid-sutherland/Boombox/README.md

 ## Important Notes

 Be sure to bind the server-specific Boombox keys to use it properly.
+Or, you can use console commands from the command system described in the next section.
 ![Server-specific settings](./keybind-settings.png)

 Audio files must be `.ogg` format, `48000 Hz` frequency, and `Mono` channels.
 Use [this free website](https://audio.online-convert.com/convert/mp3-to-ogg),